 The bachelor knows and is able to apply common qualitative and quantitative research methods and is able to apply these in the field of business studies.

 The bachelor has an open and academic attitude characterized by accuracy, critical reflection and academic curiosity.

 The bachelor is able to identify the international dimension in business-related problems and knows how to handle these problems in an effective way.

 The bachelor is able to work in a multi-cultural team.

 The bachelor recognizes the importance of life-long learning.

 The bachelor is able to communicate clearly, fluently and accurately; as well in a written report as in an oral presentation.

-The bachelor is able to include ethical judgments in his analysis of current problems in international affairs and assesses the impact of these ethical judgments on the Solutions proposed for current international affairs.
+The bachelor is able to combine ethical and business-oriented judgments in the analysis of business problems and takes these ethical considerations explicitly into account in the solutions proposed for business problems.